ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ```
 ## Part 3: Use EDM-based classification with your Microsoft cloud services

-EDM can be used with information protection features, such as [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
-As an example, the following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.
+You can use EDM-based classification with information protection features, such as [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
+The following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.

-### To create a new DLP policy with EDM
+### To create a DLP policy with EDM

 1. Go to the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)).